GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 In Robonomics:
 - TokenTorq_in is the rate at which society invests in robotic labor.
-- No central bank is required — circulation is maintained via production cycles.
+- No central bank is required — circulation is maintained via production/minting cycles.
 - If idle RoboTorq accumulates, [**demurrage** sweeps value into **TorqVaults**, prompting reinvestment.](https://github.com/GrokkingGrok/Project-Asimov/blob/MVP/CONTRIBUTING.md#systemic-actors-and-their-interactions-in-detail-ideal-simulation-behavior)

 ---